noorfathimamusthafac/student_analysis/README.md

  Data Science Internship Projects – Outrix

 This repository contains a collection of data science mini-projects completed as part of my internship at **Outrix**.
 Each project demonstrates the application of core data analysis, machine learning, and visualization techniques using Python.
-The goal was to gain hands-on experience with real-world data problems, understand workflows, and apply statistical reasoning.
+The goal was to gain hands-on experience with real-world data problems, understand workflows, and apply statistical reasoning.For this task I have take StudentsPerformance dataset from kaggle.

  1. Student Performance Analysis